bentwhiskers/awesome-logo-maker/README.md

 # awesome-logo-maker

 ## Description:
-This app generates a logo based on user input, and saves it as an SVG file.
-It prompts the user to select a color and a shape, provide the text for the logo, and then genereates the information and saves it to a .svg file.
+This app generates a SVG logo based on user input, and saves it as an SVG file.
+It prompts the user to select a shape, choose a type for the shape color and text color, enter a color keyword or hexidecimal color, provide the text for the logo, and then generates the information and saves it to a .svg file.
 See Usage for a demo video of the working app.
+This app demostrates the ability to use Object Oriented Programming.

 ## Table of Contents
 1. [Description](#description)